fedora-infra/ansible/README.md

 filter_plugins - Jinja filters

-master.yml - This is the master playbook, consisting of all
+main.yml - This is the main playbook, consisting of all
              current group and host playbooks.
-Note that the daily cron doesn't run this, it runs even over playbooks that are not yet included in master.
+Note that the daily cron doesn't run this, it runs even over playbooks that are not yet included in main.
              This playbook is usefull for making changes over multiple groups/hosts usually with -t (tag).
 ```